 WHAT IF IT WERE CUSTOMARY TO COME TOGETHER TO BEAR WITNESS & PAY TRIBUTE TO WHAT WE HAVE LOST, ARE LOSING & MAY HOPE TO SAVE?

-We are living in times of profound crises and losses.
-Times when scientists estimate that 150-200 species of plant, insect, bird and mammal become extinct every 24 hours.
+These are times of profound crises and losses.
+Scientists estimate that 150-200 species of plant, insect, bird and mammal become extinct every 24 hours.
 Biologists say that this is greater than anything the world has experienced since the vanishing of the dinosaurs nearly 65 million years ago.

 What role does grief have to play here?

-How important is it for us to be affected by the losses of plants?
+How important is it for humankind to be affected by the losses of plants?
 Of animals?
 Of humans?
-Does the act of grieving for what we have lost, enable us to examine our current behaviours and change?
+Does the act of grieving for what is lost, enable us to examine our current behaviours and change?
 Is the act of understanding the value of what we have lost - the only true agent serving as a buffer separating us from the belief that existence is meaningless?

 Is grief universal?
 And can it ever be egalitarian?
 Is it accessible to people living in environments of war - where every moment is dotted in potential tragedy?